craftingcity/RollHighOrDie/Character Rules/Defenses.md

 Your character's Armoring will depend on your currently worn Equipment.

 ###### Damage Resistance (DR)
+Typed Damage Resistance is your innate resistance to harm cause

-While you have more than 0 Armoring, you reduce any damage you would by your current Damage Resistance total.
+When you would take Typed Damage, you reduce the Damage you would take by your current Damage Resistance of that Type.

 ###### True Damage
-There are times a character will take damage despite the condition of their Armoring.
+> There are times a character will take damage despite the condition of their Armoring.
 This damage is known as True Damage.
 When a character takes True Damage, they treat their Armoring as 0 when taking that damage.

 #### Vitality
 When your Armoring has been reduced to 0, you will begin to take damage to your Vitality instead.
 Your Maximum Vitality is equal to your Constitution Modifier or 1, whichever is greater, times your TMK.